Anaminus/roblox-library/modules/Binstruct/README.md

         non-number.

         The second parameter is the type of each element in the array.

+        If the *level* field is specified, then it indicates the ancestor struct where *size* will be searched.
+If *level* is less than 1 or greater than the number of ancestors, then *size* evaluates to 0.
+        Defaults to 1.

         The zero for this type is an empty array.